In the Name of Allah, Most Gracious, Most Merciful.

 Having said this, let me also point out: Muslims can join with everyone in prayers addressed to God for peace and harmony free of pagan notions of intermediaries in worship.

 The Quran calls all people to come to common terms.
-The Prophet (peace be upon him) is told to declare: Our Lord and your Lord is One, and we submit to Him alone.
+Allah ordered Prophet Muhammad (peace be upon him) to declare: Our Lord and your Lord is One, and we submit to Him alone.

 Allah Almighty knows best.